 It may also be necessary or desired to create additional utility services when creating new plugin types.
-The easiest way to do this is to create a utility service which is called by convention a Translator, due to the fact that it typically can "translate" from a specific resource or API to data which can be used by the plugin type.
+The easiest way to do this is to create a utility service which is called by convention a Translator, since it typically can "translate" from a specific resource or API to data which can be used by the plugin type.